regen-network/governance/proposals/2021-12-regen-registry-credit-class-creator/README.md

 -   overview of planned credit classes for credits from other registries
 -   overview of plan for continuous decentralization of Regen Registry

-Regen Registry is currently managed by members of the Regen Network Development (RND) team and is committed to working closely with the community on the migration of credit class data to ensure the data is migrated appropriately.
+In addition, the RND staff is committed to working closely with the community on the migration of credit class data to ensure the data is migrated appropriately.

 ## Regen Registry Overview